kanghoward/rrt-ros-implementation/README.md

 The Graph class represents a graph structure composed of vertices and edges.
 It provides methods for managing vertices, edges, calculating distances, and finding nearest vertices.
 The key methods include:

-    addVertex(const Point2D& vertex): Adds a vertex to the graph. getVertex(int index): Retrieves a vertex from the graph. setVertexParent(int curr_index, int parent_index): Sets the parent index for a vertex. addEdge(int vertex1, int vertex2): Adds an edge between two vertices. getVertexCount(), getEdgeCount(): Returns the number of vertices and edges. calculateEuclideanDistance(const Point2D& point1, const Point2D& point2): Calculates the Euclidean distance between two points. findNearestVertex(const Point2D& target): Finds the index of the nearest vertex to a given point. backtrackPath(int goalIndex): Backtracks the path from a goal vertex to the start. getTotalPathDistance(const Point2D& point): Calculates the total path distance from a given point to the start. getNeighbours(const Point2D& newNode, int neighbourhoodRadius): Retrieves the indices of neighbors within a given radius.
+- `addVertex(const Point2D& vertex)`:
+-> Adds a vertex to the graph.

+- `getVertex(int index)`:
+    -> Retrieves a vertex from the graph.

+- `setVertexParent(int curr_index, int parent_index)`:
+    -> Sets the parent index for a vertex.

+- `addEdge(int vertex1, int vertex2)`:
+    -> Adds an edge between two vertices.

+- `getVertexCount()`, `getEdgeCount()`:
+    -> Returns the number of vertices and edges.

+- `calculateEuclideanDistance(const Point2D& point1, const Point2D& point2)`:
+    -> Calculates the Euclidean distance between two points.

+- `findNearestVertex(const Point2D& target)`:
+    -> Finds the index of the nearest vertex to a given point.

+- `backtrackPath(int goalIndex)`:
+    -> Backtracks the path from a goal vertex to the start.

+- `getTotalPathDistance(const Point2D& point)`:
+    -> Calculates the total path distance from a given point to the start.

+- `getNeighbours(const Point2D& newNode, int neighbourhoodRadius)`:
+    -> Retrieves the indices of neighbors within a given radius.

 ## Additional Utility Functions